fma2/pcp-intro-web-development-2016/units/5-finalproject.md

 - Step 6: Present
-	- During the final class on Tues 4/21, you will present your web pages to your peers
+	- During the final class on Thurs 7/16, you will present your web pages to your peers

 ####<a id="tips">Tips for the final project</a>
 - Wireframe first!